 In 2008-09, KSU won the MAC regular season title by going 5-0 in conference duals, carrying an overall mark of 13-4.
 The Flashes claimed four individual MAC championships and finished runner-up at the MAC Tournament.
 KSU sent a school record six wrestlers to the NCAA Championships that season, all of whom won at least two matches as KSU tied for 18th place, its highest finish since 1985.

-During his tenure on the staff, Andrassy helped bring in some of the nation's top recruiting classes, including a national top 10 class in 2007 and a top 20 class in 2008.
+During Andrassy’s tenure, the Golden Flashes have finished second at MAC Tournament in seven straight years.
+Kent State’s list of 100-win wrestlers has grown from four to 17 on Andrassy’s watch.
+He has also helped bring in some of the nation's top recruiting classes, including a national top 10 class in 2007 and a top 20 class in 2008.

 "People on the outside think more of the program now," Andrassy said.
 "Our schedule's gotten tougher.
 And because of all that, we've been able to recruit better kids.
 We had done well in the past in dual meets, but it was a different type of schedule.
 If you look at our schedules in recent years, it's been one of the toughest in the country.
 That's helped us get ranked nationally the last five years."

 Prior to being named the head coach in 2003, Andrassy was an assistant coach for the Golden Flashes for the previous nine seasons - the last six as a full-time assistant - after earning four letters and a MAC individual title as a wrestler from 1991-94.
 He replaced Frank Romano who retired following seven seasons as head coach.

 Following his collegiate career, Andrassy joined the Kent State wrestling staff as a student assistant for one year while finishing his degree, then spent another year as a volunteer coach and a third as a graduate assistant prior to being elevated to a full-time assistant in 1997.